Shreyash3254/CEI-Final-Project-quiz-backend-fastapi-/README.md

 Develop a backend system that allows users to create, read, update, and delete quiz questions along with their associated answer choices.
 The system must maintain a proper relationship between questions and choices, validate all input data, and handle errors gracefully.

+“The Quiz Backend Management System is a RESTful API built using FastAPI to manage quiz questions and choices.
+It uses SQLAlchemy for database operations and Pydantic for validation.
+The system supports CRUD operations, maintains relationships between questions and answers, and enables efficient data storage and retrieval for quiz-based applications.”

 ## Objectives

 - Build a RESTful API using FastAPI for managing quiz data